sictweb/bti425-2020/graded-work/assign2.md

 [Professor Assignment 2 web API](https://pam-2020-a2and3webapi.herokuapp.com/api)

-Here's the plain text:
+Here's the plain text URL:
 `https://pam-2020-a2and3webapi.herokuapp.com/api`

-Using Postman, you can add these segments to the URL:
+Using Postman, you can add these segments to the URL, and interact with the web API:

 * `/terms/english`
 All terms in English